 You can then tell your winning campaign story and hopefully add the voter you are talking to your support column.

-And once a voter you’ve met at their door commits to you, especially if they put one of your signs out front of their home, you can nearly always count on that vote.
+Once you get a voter you’ve met at their door to commit voting for you (especially if they put one of your signs out front of their home), you can nearly always count on that vote.

 Why?
 Because you’ve made a real connection.
 Real connections tie people together.

-Once someone has decided they are with you, it becomes difficult if not impossible for an opponent to peal them away.
+Once a voter decides that they are with you, it becomes difficult if not impossible for an opponent to peal them away.

 Such real connections can only be made in a face-to-face encounter between you and a voter.